daranzolin/OLDdaranzolin.github.io/_posts/2016-12-10-join-list-dataframes.markdown

 {% endhighlight %}

 Now we have a list of data frames that share one key column: "A".
-I needed some programmatic way to join each data frame to the next, and in my abstract thought, I recalled the reduce function from Python and was ready to bet my life R had something similar.
+I needed some programmatic way to join each data frame to the next, and while cycling through abstractions, I recalled the reduce function from Python, and I was ready to bet my life R had something similar.
 And we do: for basers, there's `Reduce()`, but for civilized, tidyverse folk there's `purrr::reduce()`.

-Here's how to create and merge `df_list` together with
-`Reduce()`:
+Here's how to create and merge `df_list` together with `Reduce()`:

 {% highlight r %}
 df_list <- list()